Breakthrough-Energy/REISE.jl/README.md

 /usr/share/gurobi910/linux64/bin/gurobi.sh
 ```

-An example of the expected output for this program:
+An example of the expected output for this program (using a cloud license):
 ```
 This program should give the following output
 Python 3.7.4 (default, Oct 29 2019, 10:15:53)